psychemedia/island-storynotes/piedPiperNewtown/piedPiperOfNewtown.md

 > In the morning we started, and when we had got a few miles along the road, Mr. Winterblossom said, "Down here on the right is a narrow inlet of the sea, at present nearly choked with mud, called Newtown Harbour.
 There, there was once a flourishing town, anciently called Franchville.
 It was burnt and destroyed by the French in one of their raids in the island.
 It was afterwards rebuilt, and took the name of Newtown.
 A solitary cottage is pow left there, though its streets still remain in the shape of green lanes : and it is singular that they yet retain the same names as when they were inhabited.
 The two principal ones are still called Gold street and Silver street.
 I forget the names of the others, or indeed whether they are at this moment remembered."

-If you visit Newtown today, the streetnames and green lanes are still there, as are several boardwalks leading out across the mud flats to the site of the old harbour.
+If you visit Newtown today, the streetnames and green lanes are still there, as are several boardwalks leading out across the mud flats.

 > I remarked, " Is it not very curious that these names should be still known after the houses have so long disappeared?'
 >